The prompt

 foreground

-The foreground colour.
+The foreground color.
 Values as for background.

 intensity